"We want to see Zimmerman in court with handcuffs," Sharpton says

 Heated debate has erupted over whether Zimmerman used a racial slur during the 911 call, a recording of which was released this week.

 “We didn’t hear it.
 However, I am not sure what was said,” Sgt.
 David Morgenstern of the Sanford Police Department said.

-“I have listened to the tapes, and I have not heard them use a racial slur,” concurred City Manager Bonaparte.
+“I have listened to the tapes, and I have not heard them use a racial slur,” concurred Sanford City Manager Norton Bonaparte.

 A top CNN audio engineer enhanced the sound of the 911 call, and several members of CNN’s editorial staff repeatedly reviewed the tape but could reach no consensus on whether Zimmerman used a racial slur.